-25.7% of Maine teens identify as lesbian, gay, bisexual, transgender or questioning (LGBTQ+).
-That percentage is even higher—40%—among teens in foster care.
+21.2% of Maine teens identify as lesbian, gay, bisexual, transgender or questioning (Maine Integrated Youth Health Survey 2025).
 LGBTQ+ youth face numerous challenges, including homelessness and suicide, which are compounded by economic, racial and other oppressions.
 Because of Maine’s rural character, these queer youth often lack the social support, positive queer role models and inclusive policies and programs they need to thrive.

 OUT Maine is a national leader in designing rural, community-based, prevention-focused programming and training that lifts up queer youth in Maine’s isolated and under-resourced regions.